Cronulla railway station: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Cronulla Railway Station is of state aesthetic significance as a collection of outstanding Inter-War Functionalist railway station buildings and structures considered to be the finest in the NSW railway network.
 The buildings are noted for their use of dichromatic brickwork, parapeted roofs, curved corners, strong horizontal planes, stepped steel awnings, complex brickwork, decorative features and complex geometric massing.
 The station is further noted for its cohesion as a precinct with several original elements and its overall degree of integrity.
 Cronulla Railway Station has a dramatic street façade to Cronulla Street with a unique central clock tower which also houses electric signalling equipment.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The place has the potential to contribute to the local community's sense of place, and can provide a connection to the local community's past.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Cronulla Railway Station is of high technical significance for its ability to demonstrate design and construction techniques of the mid-20th century and for its ability to demonstrate the use of the Inter-War Functionalist style for a railway station.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Cronulla Railway Station is rare as an outstanding example of Inter-War Functionalist railway station architecture, considered to be the finest in NSW.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-Cronulla Railway Station is a fine representative example of Inter-War Functionalist style railway station architecture, both on the Cronulla line and in the NSW Railways network as a whole.
+Cronulla Railway Station is an example of Inter-War Functionalist style railway station architecture, both on the Cronulla line and in the NSW Railways network as a whole.